avdmr/bitfocus-companion-hass-addon-dev/README.md

+This is the developer repo of the addon.
+I might be testing new features and bug fixes at any time.
+Using this repo for pruduction use is **not recommended**

 **Host Bitfocus Companion on your Pi/Odroid/HassOS as a Home Assistant Add-on**

 This setup allows you to run Companion directly within Home Assistant.
 It integrates smoothly with the Stream Deck Companion plugin and is likely compatible with Companion Satellite as well.